Milord (horse)

 Milord (January 16, 2022 - February 16, 2025) was an Indonesian racehorse.
-Despite his relatively small stature, Milord gained popularity in North Sulawesi, where he was regarded as the region’s favorite racehorse and a potential contender for the next Triple Crown winner.
-However, he was involved in a mid-race collision with another horse at the Jateng Derby, before the start of the Triple Crown series, and died shortly afterward.

 Background

 Milord was a bay horse who was bred in Indonesia by Bendang Stable.
-He was foaled on January 16, 2022 in Pinabetengan, West Tompaso, Minahasa Regency, North Sulawesi.
+He was foaled on January 16, 2022, in Pinabetengan, West Tompaso, Minahasa Regency, North Sulawesi.
 He was sired by Da Vinci Eclipse out of Fitri Nagari.
 Through his damsire Red Giant, he was a descendant of Kingmambo.

+Despite his relatively small stature, Milord gained popularity in North Sulawesi, where he was regarded as the region's favorite racehorse and a potential contender for the next Triple Crown winner.
+However, he was involved in a mid-race collision with another horse at the Jateng Derby, before the start of the Triple Crown series, and died shortly afterward.

 According to Pordasi's classification of racehorse breeds, he is a KP5 breed horse, meaning that he is the 5th generation of crossbreeding between a Thoroughbred and a local horse.
 His short height of around 153 cm classified him within the C/D class in competitions.

 Racing career

 He was transferred to the ownership of Miranda Stable on August 2, 2023.
-Milord made his debut at the Maesa Tompaso Racecourse, Minahasa Regency in January 27, 2024.
+Milord made his debut at the Maesa Tompaso Racecourse, Minahasa Regency on January 27, 2024.

-Milord was known for his rivalry with King Argentin, with whom he fought twice, even beating him into second place at the 2024 Pordasi Chairman's Cup (Indonesian: Piala Ketum PP Pordasi).
+Milord was known for his rivalry with King Argentin, with whom he fought twice, even beating him at the 2024 Pordasi Chairman's Cup (Indonesian: Piala Ketum PP Pordasi).
 Other than that, he also raced alongside Kamaka Eclipse, fighting against him four times in both series of the 2024 Tiga Mahkota and Kejurnas races.

 Though his stature was smaller compared to the other racehorses he raced with, his achievements in competitions gained him popularity and appreciation from the people of North Sulawesi, eventually earning him the title of "North Sulawesi's Flagship Racehorse" and "The Little Challenger".